Take your time here, and view this

 Give a copy of this quiz

-to your kids' teacher/s and school counselors and
+to your kids' teachers, school counselors, and

 coaches.
 They probably have many stepkids in their classrooms and

-offices, and maybe in their homes.
+offices and maybe in their homes.

 If you're a human-service

-see
+see this one.

 If